 Proposal Pack Energy #5

 Another bit of good news: you don't have to start from scratch with all the topic pages mentioned above.
-Proposal Kit is a specialized product that includes templates for all those topics and over 1250 more.
+Proposal Kit is a specialized product that includes an extensive content library of templates for creating detailed business documents.
 Each template contains suggestions and examples, so you'll never have to stare at a blank page and wonder what to put on it.
 The product includes samples of all sorts of proposals and reports, too, so you can look at what others have done to get inspiration.

 Proposal Kit is perfect for writing any sort of business or academic document, and its professionally designed layouts will make your work visually appealing, too.
 You'll find hundreds of uses for it as you progress through your career.